Corporate Bonds

 • Yield to call (YTC): total return to the first call date; use for callable premium bonds.

-• Yield to worst: the lowest of YTM and all YTCs; equals YTC for a premium callable bond, YTM for a discount callable bond.
+• Yield to worst: the lowest of YTM and all YTCs; equals YTC for premium callable, YTM for discount callable.

 • Interest rate risk and reinvestment risk move in opposite directions.

-• Phantom income on zeros and OID bonds is taxable annually even with no cash received, so zeros fit tax-deferred accounts.
+• Phantom income on zeros and OID bonds is taxed annually with no cash received, so zeros fit tax-deferred accounts.

 • ETNs carry issuer credit risk; ETFs do not, because ETFs hold actual securities.